mhhansen/sendicate-php-example/README.md

 - js/post-handler.js: to retrieve the value and send it via ajax.
 - subscription.php: to ask for that field and send it to Sendicate's API.

 Code is commented to give an idea of what you need to do to achieve this.
 Later, some examples using dropdowns will be published.

+## Debug
+By default API won't be logged.
+If you want to enable this, go to subscription.php file at line 91 and set to true that parameter.
+Like so:
+	$_sendicate->setDebug(true);

 ## Error loggin